woossi0/suite/docs/usermanual/source/intro/installation/mac/majorupdate.rst

 #.
 Ensure the old (3.x) version of OpenGeo Suite is running.

 #.
-Open up a terminal and Make sure that the PostgreSQL ``bin`` directory is on your path.
+Open up the :guilabel:`Terminal` application and make sure that the PostgreSQL ``bin`` directory is on your path.
 By default, this is located at :file:`/opt/opengeo/pgsql/9.1/bin`.
 Use the command ``psql --version`` to verify:

    .. code-block:: console